cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

 Call-/UncallStatements
 ^^^^^^^^^^^^^^^^^^^^^^
-- The current implementation does not require that the module referenced by a Call/UncallStatement was already processed at the current position of the Call/UncallStatement in the SyReC program
+- The current implementation does not require that the module referenced by a Call/UncallStatement was already processed at the current position of the Call/UncallStatement in the SyReC program.
 - A CallStatement will execute the referenced module starting from the first statement in its module body and ending after the last one was executed while an UncallStatement will perform an execution in the reverse direction with both semantics being inherited from the predecessor language of SyReC (see Janus :footcite:p:`yokoyama2007janus`).
 - Recursive module calls are allowed but it is the responsibility of the developer of the SyReC program to prevent an infinite recursion.
 However, calls to the implicitly or explicitly defined main module of the SyReC program are not allowed.